Stream Machine concepts

 Datascience teams all over are well aware of the many ways that data are wrong.
 It’s generally left up to them to try to work their way out of the mess.
 Stream Machine aims to move the responsibility of generating correct data forwards so that those entities that produce event data will receive immediate feedback in case of discrepancies.

 Events in Stream Machine are strictly defined both in shape and content.
 Events that do not conform will be rejected.
+For this, Stream Machine uses Schemas and Contracts to which all events must conform.

 The events conform to a certain schema, and this schema defines which event attributes contain Personally Identifiable Information (PII).
 Events that are accepted by Stream Machine will have these attributes encrypted before entering any persistent storage.
-The encryption key is linked to an event attribute that defines its session, i.e. the thing that ties the events together as a sequence belonging to one entity.
+The encryption key is linked to an event attribute that defines its session, i.e. the attribute that ties the events together as a sequence belonging to one entity.
 The encryption key is rotated every 24 hours.

 A limited number of example schemas can be seen in the Stream Machine Portal